 Above all, remember to reserve direct emails for actionable communications—such as situations where the employee must do something to prevent a service interruption.
 Use less intrusive communication channels for the informative messages, and emphasize how the changes can help employees do their jobs better.

 Don’t forget to consider timing and cadences of the communications, too.
 For example, if we need to email employees about an important change, we try to schedule messages to be sent Monday through Thursday between 10 AM and 3 PM local time, with one message sent two days in advance, and another message the day of the change.
-Learn more about our approach to marketing communications and readiness.

 Using influencers to promote adoption and reinforce change